 They both inflict basically the same amounts of damage, but grey squirrels are far more adaptive.
 They will outlast the red squirrels and take over the habitat one day.

 There are roughly 150 000 red squirrels in the UK and over 2.5 million greys.
 With such numbers and their unstoppable appetite they can be extremely irritating and classify as a pest!

 Squirrels inflict costly damage on roofs and attics, they chew through wood, rubber, plastic and everything else except steel, just like other rodents.
 They are capable of digging out flower bulbs, destroying young trees and emptying your bird feeders with ease.
-They have easy access to the powering wires thanks to their agility and climbing skills, and they often munch on wires and cause power outages and severe power system damage, as well.
+They have easy access to the powering wires thanks to their agility and climbing skills.
+Squirrels often munch on wires and cause power outages and severe power system damage.

 You better keep an eye out for their presence and behaviour!
 And if ever having squirrel problems either deal with them yourself or book on professional squirrel control.

 - 1 How to Repel Squirrels From Our Property

 - 2 How to Get Rid of Squirrels From Decks And Patios

 - 3 Deter Squirrels Out of The Attic